Folling/alloy/README.md

 Together these form a sophisticated foundation one might need to program their dream user-facing software.

+# Development
+If you want to build/contribute to alloy, please note that a few requirements must be met:
+1. You must be using a unix-based system.
+If you are developing on windows, please use the WSL.
+2. pkgconf (note, not pkg-config) must be installed on the system.

-# Why
+# Motivation
-Why indeed.
 I tried working with plenty of GUI libraries and frameworks in the past to create my own passion project and was left unsatisfied on a lot of fronts.
 Plenty of backwards compatibility related problems.
 A plethora of design decisions that simply do not make sense.
 And worst of all: A lot of private interfaces that you cannot configure.